TFSA Explained: The Ultimate Guide

 How The TFSA Works

-The premise of the TFSA is that it is an investment option for Canadians residents who want to invest and grow their money tax-free.
+The premise of the TFSA is that it is an investment option for Canadian residents who want to invest and grow their money tax-free.

-The premise of the account is that you use after-tax income, and so when you deposit money into the account, you can also withdraw it tax-free.
+The account’s premise is that you use after-tax income, so when you deposit money into it, you can also withdraw it tax-free.

-The benefit is that you get to avoid taxes on capital gain, interest, and dividends on the money that is saved or invested in the account.
+The benefit is that you avoid taxes on capital gain, interest, and dividends on money saved or invested in the account.

 Benefits of the TFSA